 Why it’s important to brush your cat’s teeth

-To prevent dental issues such as periodontal disease—a painful condition that causes damage to not only the teeth, but also surrounding structures like the gums, ligaments that hold the teeth in place, and even the jaw bone—it’s important to have a regular brushing routine.
+To prevent dental issues such as periodontal disease — a painful condition that causes damage to not only the teeth, but also surrounding structures like the gums, ligaments that hold the teeth in place, and even the jaw bone — it’s important to have a regular brushing routine.

-By the age of 3 years old, your cat can develop dental diseases, which can affect other organs since bacteria from the mouth can get into the bloodstream via inflamed gums and spread to the heart and kidneys.
+By the age of 3 years old, your cat can develop tartar buildup and dental diseases, which can affect other organs since bacteria from the mouth can get into the bloodstream via inflamed gums and spread to the heart and kidneys.
 Once they’ve finished teething, cats are never too young to begin the brushing process!

 What you will need to brush

-- A toothbrush designed for cats
+- A cat toothbrush

-- Treat or reward
+- Treats or rewards

 - A speciality pet toothpaste (human toothpaste can be extremely toxic to cats)